Aliases for KLF1 Gene

 Previous GeneCards Identifiers for KLF1 Gene

 This gene encodes a hematopoietic-specific transcription factor that induces high-level expression of adult beta-globin and other erythroid genes.
 The zinc-finger protein binds to the DNA sequence CCACACCCT found in the beta hemoglobin promoter.
 Heterozygous loss-of-function mutations in this gene result in the dominant In(Lu) blood phenotype. [provided by RefSeq, Oct 2009]

 GeneCards Summary for KLF1 Gene

-KLF1 (Kruppel-Like Factor 1 (Erythroid)) is a Protein Coding gene.
-Diseases associated with KLF1 include dyserythropoietic anemia, congenital, type iv and hereditary persistence of fetal hemoglobin - sickle cell disease.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and core promoter proximal region sequence-specific DNA binding.
-An important paralog of this gene is KLF2.
+KLF1 (Kruppel Like Factor 1) is a Protein Coding gene.
+Diseases associated with KLF1 include Anemia, Congenital Dyserythropoietic, Type Iv and Fetal Hemoglobin Quantitative Trait Locus 6.
+Among its related pathways are Hematopoietic Stem Cell Differentiation.
+Gene Ontology (GO) annotations related to this gene include DNA binding transcription factor activity and proximal promoter sequence-specific DNA binding.
+An important paralog of this gene is KLF4.

 UniProtKB/Swiss-Prot for KLF1 Gene